 - A minimum non-refundable deposit of $35 is required to hold your program space.

 - Full payment is due a week in advance.
 Payments can be made by credit card online or in person/by mail with check or cash.

 Nearby Nature believes all children should have affordable access to outdoor adventures in nature nearby.
-Scholarship assistance is available for our programs at Alton Baker Park and Mount Pisgah through our Youth Scholarship Fund and at Hendricks Park thanks to the Friends of Hendricks Park.
+Scholarship assistance is available for our programs at Alton Baker Park through our Youth Scholarship Fund.
 To apply, fill out the Scholarship section in our online registration form.
 (Note — If you decide to decline our scholarship offer, all but $10 of your deposit will be refunded.)
 Donations to the Scholarship Fund are also welcome!

-Click on the following links for more information about our camps.
+Click on the following links for more information about our programs.